+After October 26, all sleeping rooms will be sold on a space available basis and will NOT be subject to the group discount.
 Please mention you are attending the ASA Annual Meeting to receive the discounted room rate.
 Availability of rooms at the group rate after the cut-off date is subject to availability.
-If the group room block fills up before the September 6th cut off, you may be closed out of the conference headquarters hotel at the group rate.
-All rates are subject to taxes which are currently at 16%.
+If the group room block fills up before the October 16th cut off, you may be closed out of the conference headquarters hotel at the group rate.
+Rates do not include applicable taxes and fees, currently 14.75% and are subject to change without notice.

-Be sure to obtain a confirmation number.
+Be sure to obtain a confirmation number from the Hyatt Regency Denver at the Colorado Convention Center.
 Bring your confirmation number with you to the hotel in case you are asked for it at the front desk upon check-in.
 Persons without reservation confirmation numbers may not be able to get a room at the host hotel.

 AMERICAN WITH DISABILITIES ACT

-The Sheraton Centre complies with the Americans with Disabilities Act of 1990, its regulations, and guidelines.
-So that the hotel can better assist persons with special needs, individuals should indicate their specific needs when making a reservation and contact Sharon Lim (email@example.com or 416-814-1344) for personal assistance.
+The Hyatt Regency Denver at the Colorado Convention Center complies with the Americans with Disabilities Act of 1990, its regulations, and guidelines.
+So that the hotel can better assist persons with special needs, individuals should indicate their specific needs when making a reservation.

 ASA POLICY ON LABOR AND ASA CONVENTIONS